Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-00-kevin-jenkins-experience.md

 He told us of the myth he had grown up being told was real.
 How this great power - "God" - had made the universe in a handful of diurnals, and crafted the first humans from the dirt of their homeworld.
 They had disobeyed him, and been punished.
 As had their descendants, and *their* descendants, until apparently one tribe had tortured this being's physical avatar to death - he gestured to the tattoo at this point, explaining that it depicted a crucifix, the very instrument of torture in question.
 This act somehow convinced this "God" thing to forgive them and be nice to humanity so long as they devoted considerable time and effort to telling it how great it was.

 Vedreg had turned a grim shade of worried dark green by the time Jenkins finished telling the story.
-"So...this 'God' created humans, got angry at them, condemned them to be tortured forever and ever after death, and then had itself sacrificed to itself to save mankind from the very torture it was inflicting upon them?" he asked.
+"So... this 'God' created humans, got angry at them, condemned them to be tortured forever and ever after death, and then had itself sacrificed to itself to save mankind from the very torture it was inflicting upon them?" he asked.

 "Yes."